ScryEngineering/scrygroup.com/content/tutorial-pages/2019-03-25/guide-to-git-github-for-writers.md

 **You may have to herd some cats to get long-term buy-in.**

+It's part of the human condition to fear the unknown.
+Getting people to adopt complex new concepts and software (especially those that require the user to be proficient before they see a payoff) is almost never an easy sell.
+Given the choice, many would opt to keep using mediocre software they're comfortable with than endure relatively short-term pain (in the form of training/onboarding time) for long-term gain (a much more efficient workflow using a program that fulfills requirements).

+If your team is mired in complacency with its current solution, you may be facing an uphill battle in motivating them to switch.
+Consider whether your organizational culture possesses enough willpower to make people do what's right, even if it's difficult.

 **Get ready for some arguments/discussions about Git and version control.**

+Since Git prevents people from deferring the cost of version control, it drives arguments that need to happen within teams, but wouldn't occur under other conditions.
+Because some organizations insist on kicking the can down the road indefinitely, this is another area where complacency becomes apparent quickly; with Git's version control, you're forced to

 **The lack of live editing/preview will grate on those used to modern CMS environments.**